 "I'll be in a wheelchair 90-something years old fucking chasing after these guys in an electric fucking wheelchair, you know what I mean?" he says.
 "I'll do this until my fucking grave, or until it puts me in my grave."

-A couple days later, from his home in the neighbouring province, Laforge hosts a Facebook live.
-He's angry about the arrest of the Red Deer Creep Catcher, and even moreso about the backlash the group has been receiving.
+A couple days later, from his home in the neighboring province, Laforge hosts a Facebook live.
+He's angry about the arrest of the Red Deer Creep Catcher, and even more so about the backlash the group has been receiving.